 Sport Lycra has a 56″ wide printable area and is great for creating your own athletic and leisure apparel, yoga pants, leotards, dance costumes, and more!
 Learn more about Sport Lycra and order your free swatch today!

 We used Sport Lycra to sew up a handful of leggings using an affordable digital PDF sewing pattern.
 Continue reading for a full how-to and tips and tricks for working with Sport Lycra!

 Step 1: Download and print your pattern.

 To get started, you need to download or purchase your leggings pattern.
-We recommend the Sloan leggings by Hey June Handmade, just $10.00 to download and also available on Sprout.
+We recommend the Sloan leggings by Hey June Handmade, just $10.00 to download.
 Once you’ve opened the pattern and printed a copy, you’ll need to lay out the pieces, tape together and cut out your size.
 We found that the pattern fit a little snug so going up one size may be best depending on your fit preference.

 Step 2: Choose your orientation and pattern layout.

 Once your pattern is assembled and cut out, it’s time to cut out your fabric pieces.
 Sport Lycra has a four-way stretch making it possible to cut with the grain or cross grain, but the fabric stretches much more across the grain than along the grain line.

 If you want the greatest amount of stretch to go around your body, cut your pattern with the side seams running along the selvedge.